Emergency Rent, Mortgage

 & Utility Assistance

-The Carl Maxey Center has partnered with the City of Spokane to provide emergency rental & utility assistance to address the disproportionate hardships faced by African Americans and people of color due to the COVID-19 pandemic.
+The Carl Maxey Center has partnered with the City of Spokane and Better Health Together to provide emergency rent, mortgage & utility assistance to address the disproportionate hardships faced by African Americans and people of color due to the COVID-19 pandemic.
 The program is designed to assist residents of the City of Spokane with past due, current due & future rent, utilities and mortgage assistance.
 Scroll down for information about mortgage, rental and utility assistance.

 Program Eligibility Requirements

 Someone in the household has qualified for unemployment or experienced a reduction in income, incurred significant costs, or experienced financial hardship due to the COVID-19 pandemic.

 You have current housing instability or risk of housing instability, which may include rental arrears or anticipation of inability to pay future rent.

 Your household income is at or below 80% of the Area Medium Income – Click Here for an Area Medium Income graph.

 Your household resides within the Spokane City limits – Click Here for a map of Spokane neighborhoods.

 Rental & Utility Assistance Application

 For application assistance contact Yolanda at 509-309-2175 or Yolanda@carlmaxeycenter.org